01 of 07

 Regal Ambiance: The Leela Palace

 The lavish Leela Palace opened in 2011 and it didn't take long for the awards to start flowing in.
 Most notably, the Leela Palace was the only hotel in Delhi to be recognized in the Robb Report's list of the world's Top 100 Hotels of 2015.
-The hotel provides guests with an exceptional experience.
-It's undoubtedly the most popular luxury hotel in Delhi.
+The hotel has spacious rooms, which most luxury hotels in Delhi lack, and provides guests with an exceptional experience.
+Its popularity and status is only rivaled by the newly-renovated Oberoi (see below).

-Newly constructed, the hotel has 11 floors and reportedly cost 18 billion rupees ($405 million).
-Its grandiose design was inspired by leading British architect Edwin Lutyens, who was responsible for much of New Delhi's architecture in the 1920s and 1930s when India was under British rule.
+The Leela Palace has 11 floors and reportedly cost 18 billion rupees ($405 million) to build.
+Some say, the cost almost sent its parent company bankrupt!
+The hotel's grandiose design was inspired by leading British architect Edwin Lutyens, who was responsible for much of New Delhi's architecture in the 1920s and 1930s when India was under British rule.
 A highlight, at the hotel's entrance, are the towering intricately carved stone elephants (made with stone imported from Qatar apparently)!
 Inside, the interiors are reminiscent of royal India.

 254 guest rooms and suites, including two suites with private plunge pools, and a massive 4,800 square foot Presidential Suite with eight opulent rooms.